whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2025-08-16-agile_design_thinking.md

 5. Evaluate
 6. Create

-Bloom’s Pyramid illustrates how learning builds upward from the foundational level of Remember to the highest level, Create—emphasizing the concept of constructing knowledge on a solid base.
+Bloom’s Pyramid shows how learning builds upward, from the foundational level of Remember to the highest level, Create—emphasizing knowledge as a structure built on a solid base.

 ```text
               ^